Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Invert OLED screen colours
+Invert the OLED screen colors

 ### Setting: Boot logo duration

-Sets the duration of the boot logo from 1 - 4 seconds.
+Sets the duration for the boot logo (S=seconds).
-- For static images this sets the time the logo is displayed for.
-- For animations this sets the time the last frame is displayed for after the animation has been played.
-- The infinity $∞$ icon sets a logo or the last frame of an animation to be displayed until a button is pressed.

 On device help text: